 mar 2 mar 3

-LEC 8: Mobile phone security
+LEC 7: Mobile phone security (video)

 Preparation: Read about iOS Security (Question)